Las Vegas officer who killed man was dispatched to home 24 hours earlier

 The Las Vegas police officer who shot and killed Brandon Durham on Nov.
 12 was also dispatched to Durham’s house just over 24 hours earlier after Durham called to trespass a “house guest,” police records show.

-A report from a computer-aided dispatch system, which is used by police dispatchers and 911 operations to record incidents, showed that Durham called police late at night on Nov.
+A report from a computer-aided dispatch system, which is used by police dispatchers and 911 operators to record incidents, showed that Durham called police late at night on Nov.
 10.

 In audio recordings of Durham’s calls with 911 dispatchers obtained by the Review-Journal, Durham can be heard telling police that he has a “house guest” who won’t leave his address on Wine River Drive.